Deep Cove, North Vancouver: History

-Deep Cove, or Deepwater as it was first known, is a traditional clamming and fishing area of the Tsleil-Waututh nation who lived in the area since time immemorial.
+Deep Cove, or Deepwater as it was first known, is a traditional clamming and fishing area of the Tsleil-Waututh nation who lived in the area.
 British and Spanish naval explorers scouted Indian Arm in the late eighteenth century, and by the mid-nineteenth century, whales were being caught and flensed on the Cove's shores.

-Deep Cove became a popular summer resort for Vancouver residents in the 1910s, with cabins, logging and granite quarrying featuring in the local history.
-For many years, the focal point of the community included a yacht club, dance hall and general store.
+Deep Cove became a popular summer resort for Vancouver residents in the 1910s, with cabins, logging, and granite quarrying featured in the local history.
+For many years, the focal point of the community included a yacht club, dance hall, and general store.

 The population slowly grew in the 1960s and 1970s, when access to the area improved following the completion of the Second Narrows Bridge to Vancouver in 1960.
 However, Deep Cove held on to its rural feel, and a large, open horse paddock sat adjacent to Gallant Avenue in this period.
-Today, the Cove remains a popular attraction in the district, drawing visitors from neighbouring Cove Cliff, Dollarton, Parkgate, Indian Arm and Woodlands areas.
+Today, the Cove remains a popular attraction in the district, drawing visitors from neighbouring Cove Cliff, Dollarton, Parkgate, Indian Arm, and Woodlands areas.

 Recreation

-With its proximity to forests, mountains, skiing, hiking, parks and the water, Deep Cove is well known among outdoor recreation enthusiasts.
+With its proximity to forests, mountains, skiing, hiking, parks, and the water, Deep Cove is well known among outdoor recreation enthusiasts.
 The Deep Cove Bike Shop, a local institution, brought the first mountain bikes to Vancouver in the early 1980s.

 Deep Cove is a popular small boat centre, with a Rowing Club, kayak rentals and lessons, and a marina.
 The bay in front of the community is one of the few in Indian Arm which has both a sheltering shape and the shallow bottom required for overnight anchorage of pleasure vessels.

 The Baden-Powell Trail leading up to the lookout point, Quarry Rock, is a popular spot for visitors, especially in the summer.

 The Cultural Centre houses the First Impressions Theatre Company and Deep Cove Stage Society in the 130-seat air-conditioned Shaw Theatre, the Seymour Art Gallery, and the Deep Cove Heritage Society.

 Education

 Deep Cove is served by three community schools, Cove Cliff Elementary, Seycove Secondary and Sherwood Park Elementary School, as well as two other schools in the surrounding area.
 Students participating in the French immersion program attend Argyle Secondary School, Windsor Secondary School, Sherwood Park Elementary School, or Dorothy Lynas Elementary School.
 A number of childhood learning and care facilities serve the residents as well.
-As the teaching philosophies and practices differ, the common banner term of "Preschool" or "Pre-K" are appropriate.
+As the teaching philosophies and practices differ, the common banner term of "Preschool" or "Pre-K" is appropriate.